Tu Youyou: Malaria

 In 1967, during the Vietnam War, President Ho Chi Minh of North Vietnam asked Chinese Premier Zhou Enlai for help in developing a malaria treatment for his soldiers trooping down the Ho Chi Minh trail, where a majority came down with a form of malaria which is resistant to chloroquine.
 Because malaria was also a major cause of death in China's southern provinces, especially Guangdong and Guangxi, Zhou Enlai convinced Mao Zedong to set up a secret drug discovery project named Project 523 after its starting date, 23 May 1967.

 In early 1969, Tu was appointed head of the Project 523 research group at her institute.
 Tu was initially sent to Hainan, where she studied patients who had been infected with the disease.

 Scientists worldwide had screened over 240,000 compounds without success.
-In 1969, Tu, then 39 years old, had an idea of screening Chinese herbs.
+In 1969, Tu, then 38 years old, had an idea of screening Chinese herbs.
 She first investigated the Chinese medical classics in history, visiting practitioners of traditional Chinese medicine all over the country on her own.
 She gathered her findings in a notebook called A Collection of Single Practical Prescriptions for Anti-Malaria.
 Her notebook summarized 640 prescriptions.
 By 1971, her team had screened over 2,000 traditional Chinese recipes and made 380 herbal extracts, from some 200 herbs, which were tested on mice.

-One compound was effective, sweet wormwood (Artemisia annua), which was used for "intermittent fevers," a hallmark of malaria.
+One compound was particularly effective, sweet wormwood (Artemisia annua), which was used for "intermittent fevers," a hallmark of malaria.
 As Tu also presented at the project seminar, its preparation was described in a recipe from a 1,600-year-old traditional Chinese herbal medicine text titled Emergency Prescriptions Kept Up One's Sleeve.
-At first, it was ineffective because they extracted it with traditional boiling water.
-Tu discovered that a low-temperature extraction process could be used to isolate an effective antimalarial substance from the plant; Tu says she was influenced by the source, written in 340 by Ge Hong, which states that this herb should be steeped in cold water.
+At first, it was ineffective because they extracted it with the traditional technique using hot water.
+Tu discovered that a low-temperature extraction process could be used to isolate an effective antimalarial substance from the plant; Tu says she was influenced by the source, written in 340 by Ge Hong, a scholar from the Jin dynasty, which states that this herb should be steeped in cold water.
 This book instructed the reader to immerse a handful of qinghao in water, wring out the juice, and drink it all.
 Since hot water damages the active ingredient in the plant, she proposed a method using low temperature ether to extract the effective compound instead.
-Animal tests showed it was completely effective in mice and monkeys.
+Animal tests showed it was effective in mice and monkeys.

 In 1972, she and her colleagues obtained the pure substance and named it qinghaosu (青蒿素), or artemisinin in English.
 This substance has now saved millions of lives, especially in the developing world.
 Tu also studied the chemical structure and pharmacology of artemisinin.
 Tu's group first determined the chemical structure of artemisinin.
 In 1973, Tu was attempting to confirm the carbonyl group in the artemisinin molecule when she accidentally synthesized dihydroartemisinin.